Home > Camping > Hammocks

 All shapes and sizes; there’s a camping hammock for just about any way you want to hang; (photo/Nick Belcaster)

 The GearJunkie team is chock full of avid hammock campers.
-To compile this list, we put our heads together and shared our passionate opinions on hammock camping.
+To compile this list, we put our heads together and shared our passionate opinions on hammock camping, compiling a list of hammocks to test.

 Contributor Ian Graber-Stiehl has been hammock camping through picturesque mountainsides, forests, and crystalline streams for four years.
 More importantly, he’s stubbornly stuck with hammocks even in ill-advised conditions: in the middle of the deserts, the midst of swamps, and through below-zero blizzards.